 Are you a female solo traveller planning a city trip to Edinburgh?
 Let me tell you about a great place to stay that ticks all the boxes: affordable, great location, comfortable and safe!
-I spent a few days at The LoFT, the first CoDE pod hostel in Edinburgh – and if you ask me, it is the perfect hostel for female solo travellers.
+I spent a few days at CoDE pod hostel in Edinburgh – and if you ask me, it is the perfect hostel for female solo travellers.
 Read more to find out why!

 This post contains affiliate links which I may make a commission from.
 Find out more here.
 This post is sponsored by CoDE Pod Hostels.
 My review is based on my personal experience and all opinions are my own.

 Hostels are for young people with questionable holiday priorities, right?
 Wrong!